 Materials are frequently chosen for various applications because they have desirable combinations of mechanical characteristics.
 For structural applications, material properties are crucial, and engineers must consider them.

 In the mechanics of materials, the strength of a material is its ability to withstand an applied load without failure or plastic deformation.
 The strength of materials considers the relationship between the external loads applied to a material and the resulting deformation or change in material dimensions.
 The strength of a material is its ability to withstand this applied load without failure or plastic deformation.

 Ultimate Tensile Strength

-Ultimate tensile strength of high-speed steel – AISI M2 depends on heat treatment process, but it is about 1200 MPa.
+The ultimate tensile strength of high-speed steel – AISI M2 depends on the heat treatment process, but it is about 1200 MPa.

-Yield strength of high-speed steel – AISI M2 depends on heat treatment process, but it is about 1000 MPa.
+The yield strength of high-speed steel – AISI M2 depends on the heat treatment process, but it is about 1000 MPa.
 Compressive yield strength is about 3250 Mpa.

 Young’s Modulus of Elasticity

 Young’s modulus of elasticity of high-speed steel – AISI M2 is 200 GPa.